article | August 5, 2017

 Knowing why you lost is equally, if not more important than understanding why you won a deal.
 Best in class B2B companies can have win rates between 25 – 40%.
 That means that more than half of all the opportunities your team creates will be lost.
 Once you’ve established why you’re losing, you can begin to develop a strategy that addresses these loss drivers.

 Your company’s current clients may in fact be your best path to success in making your number in 2017.
 Top Sales leaders get to know their clients personally.
 This level of engagement will give you critical insights into why you’re winning and losing.
-These client interactions will also draw you closer to becoming a trusted advisor rather than a simple vendor.
+These client interactions will also draw you closer to becoming a trusted adviser rather than a simple vendor.
 To get started you’ll need to:

 Sales leaders at the top performing companies pay close attention to their talent.
 These leaders know that to hit their number consistently at least 70% of their sales reps must be at their number every quarter.
 Building a team of consistent performers requires a thoughtful and deliberate approach.
 When assessing your talent, look at the following: